 - Best time to post on Instagram on Thursday: 2 pm to 3 pm

 How often should you post on Instagram ranges from one post to two maximum.
-Ideally from one post per day is best.
+However, we advise blogging at least once every day.
+Brands that have a consistent posting schedule on Instagram typically see the best outcomes.
 Publish no more than two though.
 This is pretty helpful considering it helps you strike the right balance.
 One post per day when your audience is active can help you stay on their radar without being intrusive.

 Recent changes in Facebook’s algorithm have made organic engagement challenging.
 But there’s nothing that you can don’t by prioritizing relationship building with your audience on social media.